Our AncestorsSoil:

 Arquetopia Residencies Apply Online Button CApplications are processed and selected in the order in which they are received.

-Note: This residency program is instructional.
-For a non-instructional residency program in ceramics, we offer the Mexican Ceramics Residency in Puebla, Mexico.
+Note: This program is instructional.
+For a non-instructional program in ceramics, we offer the Mexican Ceramics Program in Puebla, Mexico.

 This comprehensive, customized instructional residency program offers competitive professional opportunities for emerging and mid-career, national and international artists age 20 and over.

-Ceramic art and traditions in the Americas date back from at least 13,000 BC, reaching their peak with the most advanced civilizations in Mesoamerica and the Andes.
-From the Olmec and Chavín civilizations, to the Mayas in the Yucatán Peninsula and the Nazca in the inland Andean foothills, the Zapotecs in the valley of Oaxaca and Teotihuacán in the central valleys of Mexico, as well as the Moches and Tiwanaku civilizations in South America and the Cholultecas in Puebla, and Aztecs in the Central valley in Mexico, ceramics were considered one of the highest and most regarded forms of arts.
-The European invasion and conquest of the Americas severely affected the styles, decoration, forms, and techniques of native traditions; however, some pottery forms have survived intact until this day, including comals, molcajetes (grinders), some basic cooking bowls and utensils, as well as censers.
-While some traditional pre-Hispanic style ware was still produced in the early colonial period in Mexico and Peru, its quality and aesthetics declined dramatically.
-The importation of European and Asian artifacts also influenced the ceramic styles in decoration and techniques, contributing to the flourish of new complex traditions such as Talavera (majolica) in Puebla.
+Ceramic art and traditions in the Americas date back to at least 13,000 BC, reaching their peak with the most advanced civilizations in Mesoamerica and the Andes.
+From the Olmec and Chavín civilizations to the Maya in the Yucatán Peninsula, the Nazca in the inland Andean foothills, the Zapotecs in the Valley of Oaxaca, and Teotihuacán in the central valleys of Mexico, as well as the Moches and Tiwanaku civilizations in South America, and the Cholultecas in Puebla and the Aztecs in the Central Valley of Mexico, ceramics were regarded as one of the highest forms of art.
+The European invasion and conquest of the Americas dramatically affected the styles, forms, decorations, and techniques of native traditions.
+However, some pottery forms have survived intact to this day, including comals, molcajetes (grinders), basic cooking bowls and utensils, and censers.
+While some traditional pre-Hispanic-style ware was still produced in the early colonial period in Mexico and Peru, its quality and aesthetics declined significantly.
+The importation of European and Asian artifacts also influenced ceramic decoration and techniques, contributing to the flourishing of new, complex traditions such as Talavera (majolica) in Puebla.

-Most of the techniques of pre-Hispanic wares are not glazed but rather burnished and painted with colored fine clay slips, incorporating color by adding mineral pigments, which could be applied before and/or after firing.
-Building techniques include molding by pressing the clay against pre-existing shapes or molds, and sometime using slip casting with relief decorations such as the ones in Puebla and Tlaxcala in Mexico, and Nazca and Tiwanaku in Peru.
-There are many known methods of decoration used in pre-columbian pottery including pressing designs into the clay with textiles, using stamps, pressing shells and sharp tools, etc. Local clay bodies continue to be used for traditional ceramic both in Mexico and Peru. with no additives, which makes the ceramic arts diverse, rich, and complex in traditions, styles, techniques, and qualities.
+Pre-Hispanic ceramics were not glazed but were burnished and painted with colored fine clay slips, incorporating mineral pigments, which could be applied before and/or after firing.
+Building techniques include molding by pressing clay against pre-existing shapes or molds, and sometimes using slip casting with relief decorations, as seen in Puebla, Tlaxcala, and Nazca, and Tiwanaku in Peru.
+Various decoration methods were used in pre-Columbian pottery, including pressing designs into the clay with textiles, stamps, shells, and sharp tools.
+Local clay bodies continue to be used for traditional ceramics in both Mexico and Peru, often with no additives, which makes the ceramic arts diverse, rich, and complex in traditions, styles, techniques, and qualities.

-The Pre-Columbian Ceramics Instructional Residency acknowledges the rich history of ceramics in Mexico and Peru by incorporating the knowledge of local building techniques, materials, and styles.
-This mentored 5-week program includes master instruction/guidance (36 hours total, spaced over the 5 weeks) to learn the stylistic possibilities of the pre-Columbian ceramic traditions of Mexico.
-The program comprises hands-on instruction with diverse clay bodies from the region of Puebla and Tlaxcala, or the Sacred Valley of the Inca in Cusco.
-Instruction is focused on learning and experimentation with traditional techniques including burnishing, clay slips, pressing techniques, and traditional carvings.
-This residency is a comprehensive program to learn about the pre-Hispanic ceramic traditions of Mexico or Peru, focusing with a material experimentation, and including resources for a better understanding of the history and cultural context of ceramics in the region.
-In Puebla, instruction is in Spanish or English.
-In Cusco, instruction is in Spanish, though resident artists need not speak Spanish in order to successfully complete the course.
-Individual mentoring is provided by our directorial and curatorial staff for personalized research assistance/resources, project guidance, and critique; participants of this program also work independently in our spaces.
+The Pre-Columbian Ceramics Instructional Program honors the rich ceramic traditions of Peru by incorporating local building techniques, materials, and styles.
+This 5-week mentored program offers 36 hours of master instruction (spread over the 5 weeks) to explore the stylistic possibilities of pre-Columbian ceramic traditions from Mexico.
+The program includes hands-on instruction using clay bodies from the Sacred Valley of the Inca in Cusco.
+Participants will learn and experiment with traditional techniques, including burnishing, clay slips, pressing methods, and traditional carvings.
+This residency provides an immersive opportunity to study the pre-Hispanic ceramic traditions of Peru, with a focus on material experimentation and an in-depth understanding of the historical and cultural context of ceramics in the region.
+In Cusco, instruction is in Spanish, although speaking Spanish is not required to successfully complete the course.
+Participants receive personalized mentoring from our directorial and curatorial staff, offering research assistance, project guidance, and critique.
+In addition, participants are encouraged to work independently in our spaces.

-Sessions of 5 weeks, with option to extend for 1 more week of continued production as a standard Ceramics Residency.
+Sessions are 5 weeks, with the option to extend for an additional week of continued production as a standard Ceramics Program.
 Dates are not predetermined but are proposed by the applying artist.

 Technique Instruction:

-• 36 hours master instruction/guidance spaced over the 5 weeks
+• 36 hours master instruction and guidance spaced over the 5 weeks

 Staff Support: